 HOW TO START YOUR OWN MORNING ROUTINE

-If you’re new to the morning routine game, here are a few, easy steps to get you started!
+If you’re new to the morning routine game, here are a few, easy steps and morning routine ideas to get you started!

 Commit to those action steps every morning.
 Consistency is key!